 Foreign travel advice

-The Foreign and Commonwealth Office (FCO) advise against all but essential travel to within 3km of the Syrian border from the Sad Al-Wihdeh Dam up to, but not including, the Jabr crossing.
-This is due to the risk of small arms fire and stray mortars in the area.
+The Foreign and Commonwealth Office (FCO) advise against all but essential travel to within 3km of the entire Syrian border.
+This is due to the risk of small arms fire, stray mortars, or other attacks in the area.
 See Border areas

 There is a high threat from terrorism.
 See Terrorism